mogtofu33/gitlab-ci-drupal/docs/advanced-usage.md

 To adapt some rules, first look at `.gitlab-ci/.phpmd.xml`, `.gitlab-ci/phpstan.neon`.

-Copy those files in your project and configure variables to override.
+Copy those files in your project and configure variables to override or place in a specific folder and adapt variables below.

 Name | Value
 -|-